 Which North Dakota licenses and permits you need will depend largely on the type of business you run.
 Most North Dakota licenses are issued either by the Secretary of State or the Attorney General.

-A directory of North Dakota business licenses and from whom they are issued can be found here.
 Those seeking more information will find the Licensing Information section of the North Dakota website helpful.

 In addition, you should check to see if your business needs any licenses or permits on the local level.